-Audit scope • We performed an audit of the complete financial information of three components. • The components where we performed full audit procedures accounted for 99% of Profit before tax, 99% of Revenue and 98% of Total assets.
-Key audit matters Revenue Recognition Materiality Overall group materiality of £13.0m which represents 5% of Profit before tax.
+We performed an audit of the complete financial information of three components. • The components where we performed full audit procedures accounted for 99% of Profit before tax, 99% of Revenue and 98% of Total assets.
+Revenue Recognition Overall group materiality of £13.0m which represents 5% of Profit before tax.